 Antibiotic Sensitivity Test

 A defined amount of individual colonies are inoculated on a Müller-Hinton agar plate.
 Paper plates with different concentrations of antibiotics are placed on the agar plate.
 The antibiotic will diffuse into the agar and inhibit bacterial growth depending on sensitivity.
-After incubation of 24 h, the diameter around the paper plates is suggestive for the minimum inhibitory concentration for the tested antibiotic.
+After incubation of 24 h, the diameter around the paper plates is suggestive of the minimum inhibitory concentration for the tested antibiotic.
 The minimum inhibitory concentration (MIC) is the lowest concentration of an antibiotic which prevents visible growth of a bacterium.

-Recommendations for the technique of antibiotic sensitivity tests are published, e.g. in Europe from EUCAST (European Committee on Antimicrobial Susceptibility Testing).
+Recommendations for the technique of antibiotic sensitivity tests are published, e.g., in Europe from EUCAST (European Committee on Antimicrobial Susceptibility Testing).
 Details on the homepage http://www.eucast.org.
-Several commercial systems simplify the antibiotic sensitivity test, e.g. RAS-ID from the company BIO-RAD or VITEK system from the company bioMérieux.
+Several commercial systems simplify the antibiotic sensitivity test, e.g., RAS-ID from the company BIO-RAD or VITEK system from the company bioMérieux.

-|Urine analysis||Index||24 hour urine|
+|Urine analysis||Index||24-hour urine|

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Deutsche Version: Urinkultur